 With the help of DIGSAU, the architecture firm we are working with, we’ve designed a facility that will include the following features:

-This new facility will be a central workspace for both educational programming and sustainable food production.
-Its practical, flexible design will elevate the farm’s functionality to be able to host student leadership retreats, cooking classes, film screenings, train-the-trainer sessions, larger classes and countless other opportunities in nearly any weather condition.
-It will also streamline production workflows and provide more comfortable environments for the students that learn and work with us.
+Our students envision the new farm facility as a multi-functional space for both educational programming and sustainable food production.
+Its practical, flexible design will elevate the farm’s functionality to be able to host student leadership retreats, cooking classes, film screenings, pop-up farmers markets, large classes, and countless other opportunities in nearly any weather condition.
+This expansion will not only streamline our production processes but also create a more comfortable and inspiring environment for the students who learn and work here.
+Here’s where your support will make an impact.

 Putting Down Roots